Part-Time Undergraduate Studies

 |Director of Transfer & Part-time Admissions||Mary Wargo||203-582-8612||Mary.Wargo@qu.edu|

-Adult part-time students may take a limited number of courses without applying for admission (non-matriculated) if they are attempting to build an academic record after many years of absence from school, or are not ready to pursue a degree program.
-To be considered for non-matriculated study, the student must have earned a high-school diploma at least five years ago.
-A maximum of 6 credits may be taken in any semester.
+Part-time students may take a limited number of courses without applying for admission (non-matriculated) if they are attempting to build an academic record after many years of absence from school, or are not ready to pursue a degree program.
+To be considered for non-matriculated study, the student must have earned a high school diploma.
+A maximum of 6 credits may be taken in any semester on a space-available basis.
 Advanced courses may require specific prerequisites and permission for registration.
 Non-matriculated students must contact the registrar’s office for further information about registration.

 A student who does not meet the above requirements may not register as a non-matriculated student and must contact the admissions office at 203-582-8612 to apply for part-time study and provide official high-school and college transcripts.
 Current non-matriculated students are encouraged to apply for admission/change of status as soon as possible to ensure guidance with course selection and a degree program.
 No more than 12 credits may be completed by non-matriculated students in the School of Business.